-This change will ensure exclusive licensees can enforce the design rights they have paid and received a licence for.
+This change ensures exclusive licensees can enforce the design rights they have paid and received a licence for.
 This is because they are likely to suffer the most harm from a design infringement.

 Schedule 6 streamlines the process for updating the formal requirements for design applications.
 Formal requirements are rules about, for example, what information must be included in an application, and how drawings must be presented.
 This change allows the rules to be easily adapted to keep up with changing technology.

-This amendment will give the Registrar of Designs the power to specify formal requirements for design applications by written determination.
+This amendment gives the Registrar of Designs the power to specify formal requirements for design applications by written determination.